ebonical/ti3-battle/Readme.md

 leave them on random.

 This will create a code that you can give to your friends if they want to also manage their battles and stuff.
-The 'Join' button is working just yet (see to-do list) but you can link directly to a game with this URL format "/g/game-code-here".

 Battle Board
 ------------